mdibl/biocore_documentation/intro_to_WSL.md

 * **Congratulations!
 You've successfully installed and configured Ubuntu Linux on your Windows machine!**

-* For a quick test-run, try installing the program Neofetch using `sudo apt-get install neofetch`
+* For a quick test-run, try installing the program Neofetch
   * Neofetch is a small tool that gives you an overview of your system resources, along with a neat little distro-specific ASCII graphic
+  * First, add the repository (software source): `sudo add-apt-repository ppa:dawidd0811/neofetch`
+  * then run `sudo apt-get install neofetch`

 <img src="./wsl_images/ubuntu_terminal.png">